August 9, 2020

 Shika Snow Mountain, as seen from Shangri-la's fields.

-The mountain is 4,449m / 14,596ft tall – a tad higher than Colorado's Pikes Peak, my previous record in reached altitude.
-Speaking of altitude, many of the shops in Shangri-la sell bottled oxygen, to help tourists to cope with the thinner air.
-It then gives a surreal spectacle: many people smoke cigarettes, then inhale oxygen, and repeat.
+The mountain is 4,449m / 14,596ft tall – a tad higher than Colorado's Pikes Peak, my previous record in high altitude.
+Speaking of altitude, many shops in Shangri-la sold bottled oxygen to help tourists cope with the thinner air.
+It then gave a surreal spectacle: many people smoked cigarettes, then inhaled oxygen, and repeated.
 Each to their own.
 We set off towards the mountain without the tanks and survived just fine.

 Gaining the height rewarded us with fabulous outlooks.

-Inspiring, calming, and yet refreshing: Areas like these always seem to do the trick to me.
+Inspiring, calming, and yet refreshing: Areas like these always seem to do the trick for me.

 Gangqu River

-The further you go, the bigger the walls around get.
+The further one went, the bigger the walls around got.

-At the point where the walls are near-vertical cliffs soaring above 1000m / 3300ft, the paved road ends, but it is possible to continue deeper into the canyon by a wooden path.
+At the point where the walls were near-vertical cliffs soaring above 1000m / 3300ft, there was a section with a bit of opening, and the paved road left the canyon to climb up.
+Still, it was possible to continue deeper into the canyon by a wooden pedestrian path.

 Rafting in Shangri-la's Grand Canyon